majiao2/quartz/content/posts/生涯·长河/Web Applications-SDLC.md

 - Allows for frequent demonstrations of functioning models

 <mark style="background: #FF5582A6;">3.
 Accelerates User Engagement</mark>
-- （图示中不同颜色小人集合 → 大量人群图示）
 - Brings in non-technical stakeholders/users early on in design process to guide business decisions
-- Promotes collaboration and improves requirements elicitation
+- Promotes collaboration and improves requirements elicitation 需求获取

+# Additonal Resource
+- **Prototyping at Lynda**
+    - **Low-fidelity prototyping**
+    - Prototyping Tools (Moqups, Keynote, inVision, JustInMind, Axure, other tools)
+- Axure educational license can be obtained from [Free Student and Teacher Subscription - Axure](https://www.axure.com/edu)
+- More Axure online tutorial available at Lynda